-Class 1 requires that the paint coating ensures absolutely no spread of fire.
-This is the lowest fire standard, and is a performance standard applied to varnish and paint that can be applied to ceilings and walls.
+Requires that the paint coating ensures absolutely no spread of fire.
+This is the lowest fire standard, and is a performance standard for varnish and paint that can be applied to ceilings and walls.

 Further details on why the BSI is relevant to fire safety is available from the website Firesafe.org and the relevant British Standard (BS) are listed below and linked to the relevant area on the BSI website.